coderefinery/social-coding/content/software-licensing.md

 You are developing research software that includes source code alongside trained machine learning model weights (`.pt`, `.safetensors`) and benchmark datasets.

 * **Licensing Goal**: Apply a clear **dual-licensing strategy** that makes both the software source code and the non-code assets (data, weights) open and reusable under appropriate legal frameworks.
-* **Legal Reality**: Standard open-source software licenses (MIT, GPL) are written specifically for source code and are legally ill-suited for datasets or neural network parameters.
-Under EU legal frameworks, datasets and model weights are governed by database rights (*sui generis* database protection) rather than traditional code copyright.
+* **Legal Reality**: Standard software licenses (MIT, GPL) are written for source code and fit datasets and model parameters poorly.
+Datasets may attract the EU *sui generis* database right where there has been substantial investment in obtaining, verifying, or presenting their contents.
+Model weights are a harder case: they are neither code nor a database, and whether they attract any copyright protection in the EU is genuinely unsettled.
+Because of this uncertainty, applying an explicit license to weights is about setting clear terms for your users, not about relying on a settled legal right.
 * **JLA Selection Strategy**: Use JLA to select an OSI-approved open-source license for the executable code component (`Incl.
 Copyright` selected), while using Creative Commons licenses (e.g., `CC-BY-4.0` or `CC0`) for the dataset and weight files.

 :::{solution}